-As well as microwave ovens of other pattern, we also recognize food that is produced by other manufacturers.
-We chose 5 categories of food within original 18 categories and make the substitution.
-We list the five categories of food in Table 10.
-Similar to recognition with other microwave oven, we replace five sets of original raw data of these five-kind food (by manufacturers in Table 2) with the new data (by manufacturers in Table 10).
+As well as microwave ovens of another pattern, we also recognize food that is produced by other manufacturers.
+We chose 5 categories of food within the original 18 categories and make the substitution.
+We list the five categories of food in Table 11.
+Similar to recognition with another microwave oven, we replace five sets of original raw data of these five kinds of food (by manufacturers in Table 2) with the new data (by manufacturers in Table 11).
 The recognition distance is 5 m and down sampling frequency is 2 kHz.
-We first utilize 184 features that contain dif-
+We first utilize 184 features that contain different heating-time length information of different kinds of food and acquire a recognition accuracy of 72.8%.
+When we use 138 features that exclude the difference of heating-time length, we acquire a recognition accuracy of 56.7%.